SeamusFinlayson/Minecraft-AFK-Mouse-Clicker/README.md

 ### Windows 11 Command Line

-**If you just want to run the script** go to the [windows store and download python 3.10](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5).
+If you only want to *run* the script go to the [Microsoft Store and download Python 3.10](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5).
 Then run the three commands below in the Windows PowerShell.

 `pip install pyautogui`